Founded in 1946, innovating every day since.

 Jesse Markman

-Jesse Markman, M.D.
+Jesse Markman, MD, MPH

-Acting Associate Dean and Chief of Staff
+Acting Associate Dean and Chief of Staff, VA Puget Sound Healthcare System

 thomas-staiger-md

-Thomas Staiger, M.D.
+Thomas Staiger, MD

 Associate Dean, UW Medical Center